AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 * A single node's tab can be open and currently being edited, this node is tinted green in the graph.
 * Nodes which are both being edited and are selected are tinted cyan.

+The tab for this particular node - *input* - shows what is being input.
+In this case it shows "None" because there is currently no input.

 ### Creating a new node